 8. Friday the 13th VIII: Jason Takes Manhattan (1989)

 It seems there was something different to teens dying on the shores of Crystal Lake, but when it arrived we all wished we’d stayed put at Camp.
-Director Rob Hedden was charged with stuffing Vorhees in a new venue and he chose a fine locale, the Big Apple.
+Director Rob Hedden was charged with finding Voorhees a new venue and he chose a fine locale, the Big Apple.
 Except Jason wouldn’t be rampaging round New York, he’d be slashing his way around a boat that was on its way to New York.
 Audiences felt thoroughly duped by this switcheroo, especially when a clever trailer had teased fans with the prospect of a full on New York barnstorm, "New York has a new problem”.
-By the time Jason gets off of the SS Lazarus most of the movies runtime has gone and New Yorkers couldn’t give a toss, new problem or otherwise.
+By the time Jason gets off of the SS Lazarus a significant chunk of the movies runtime has gone; the rest of the film drags on for what feels like an age as the remaining characters explore a seemingly abandoned dock area and the only three New Yorkers left in Manhattan appear to be two druggies and a soon-to-be dead cop.
 The most memorable thing Voorhees does when he finally gets ashore is trade blows with an amateur boxer in a roof-top throwdown that sees Jason punch the poor pugilists head clean off into a dumpster; teen boys cheered, horror fans face-palmed.
-When finally Jason makes it to a recognisable New York landmark, Times Square, he is quickly dumped into the sewer where a river of toxic waste somehow transforms him back into a drowned child.
+When finally Jason makes it to a recognisable New York landmark, Times Square, he's quickly dumped into the sewer where a river of toxic waste somehow transforms him back into a drowned child.
 It was a finale that left everyone completely confused and was just one of a host of plot points that made no sense.
-The characters were made from cardboard, the deaths were predictable, the scares were on shore leave and any sense of mystery or intrigue has been jettisoned.
+The characters were made from cardboard, the deaths were predictable, the scares were on shore leave and any sense of mystery or intrigue has been jettisoned, despite having a over one hundred minutes of runtime to play with.
 Audiences agreed as the eighth instalment only managed a paltry $14million haul worldwide from a budget of $5million, still the lowest take in Friday the 13th history.

 9. Jason Goes to Hell: The Final Friday (1993)